The benefits of social media aren’t always clear, especially for business.

 Social media can cost nothing in terms of ad spend if the business you’re representing isn’t convinced to invest budget here.
 While ad spend will help get you to your goals faster, copious amounts of budget are often also wasted on social media, while decision-makers might not be convinced that social provides a return on investment.

 It doesn’t matter.
 You can drive and demonstrate success through social media organically, provided you take some intelligent tactical approaches.
-Make your posts the very best they can be, use unique images and videos, do Facebook Live, invite your email leads to like your page.
+Make your posts the very best they can be by tailoring messages for each social media platform, use unique images and videos, do Facebook Live, invite your email leads to like your page.
 Use social media to develop meaningful partnerships and to support your wider outreach strategy by showing some love to key influencers and complementary businesses.
 Join Facebook and Linkedin groups to see what your potential page followers are talking about, create content that adds to the debate and share it in the group.

 Encourage your growing community to share your content, and if you keep getting it consistently right and investing time and effort, you will start to see the benefits of social media.
 It might even help you create a compelling business case to decision-makers or your client to invest a little budget in social media to help boost your rate of growth further.